xiaoiver/infinite-canvas-tutorial/packages/site/docs/reference/mermaid.md

-import MermaidFlowchartWatercolor from '../components/MermaidFlowchartWatercolor.vue' import MermaidSequence from '../components/MermaidSequence.vue' import MermaidState from '../components/MermaidState.vue'
+import MermaidFlowchartWatercolor from '../components/MermaidFlowchartWatercolor.vue' import MermaidSequence from '../components/MermaidSequence.vue' import MermaidState from '../components/MermaidState.vue' import MermaidERD from '../components/MermaidERD.vue' import MermaidClass from '../components/MermaidClass.vue'
 </script>

-This plugin provides a utility method that converts Mermaid syntax into a scene graph for the canvas:
+This plugin provides a utility method that converts Mermaid syntax into a scene graph for the canvas, see [Lesson 32 - Text to diagram]:

 ```ts
 import { parseMermaidToSerializedNodes } from '@infinite-canvas-tutorial/mermaid';